Vyral/robert-mack/_posts/2022-07-27-what-is-happening-in-this-housing-market.md

 7:39 — Wrapping up this market update&nbsp;

-If you ever want to talk to me or my team about buying or selling a property, please reach out to us, we are an open book\!
+If you ever want to talk to me or my team about buying or selling a property, please reach out to us; we are an open book\!
 You can call or email anytime.